KM24235/Binary-search/README.md

 # Binary-search
-This repo has the binary search code
+This repo has the binary search code,its code is concise and accurately written